-- When: Mid-November through mid-January.
+- When: Mid-November to mid-January.

-- Hours?: The Botanical Garden is open Tuesday through Sunday from 10AM to 6PM.
+- Hours: The Botanical Garden is open Tuesday through Sunday from 10AM to 6PM.
 Mondays closed.

-8. Go to the Brooklyn Flea and Smorgasburg Winter Market
+7. Go to the Brooklyn Flea and Smorgasburg Winter Market

-- Where?: 25 Kent Avenue - 8th Floor, Brooklyn.
+- Where: 25 Kent Avenue - 8th Floor, Brooklyn.
 Right between the Williamsburg and Greenpoint neighborhoods.

 - How to get there: Take the gray L subway line and get off at Bedford Ave.
-Then walk to Kent Ave for a few minutes and you will arrive at the flea market.
+Then walk down Kent Ave for a few minutes and you will arrive at the flea market.